psemiletov/drum_sklad/README.md

 hihat opened=hihat01.wav,hihat02.wav
 ```

-Started from Drumlabooh 3.1.0, Drumlabooh supports kits with Round Robin and Random Order layer modes, which must be set at the kit definition level.
+Started from Drumlabooh 3.1.0, Drumlabooh supports kits with Round Robin and Random Order layer modes, which must be set at the sample definition level of the drumkit file.

 Round Robin means that layers are playing one by one at each note hit, then starting to play from the first layer if the layers list reaches the end.